September 21, 2022

 The bridge’s gondolas were running across the river every eight minutes this afternoon, so I had plenty of time to watch one travel across before I needed to head over to the machine to purchase my €0.50 ticket to ride on the next one.

-And, as with all the public transportation in Spain in 2022 (i.e., ferries, trains, busses, etc), I needed to mask up before entering the enclosed cabin.
-It certainly was a good thing I’d remembered to stash a few extra face masks in my pack for this purpose.
+And, as with all the public transportation in Spain in 2022 (i.e., ferries, trains, buses, etc), I needed to mask up before entering the enclosed cabin.
+It certainly was a good thing I’d remembered to stash a few extra disposable face masks in my pack for this Camino.

 The inside of one of the gondola cabins